devnich/unix-shell/README.md

 ## Create a backup archive

 Deletion is forever.
 Consider making a backup archive as part of your workflow.

-1. Create an archive with `tar` (\"tape archive\").
+1. Create an archive with `tar` ("tape archive").

     ``` bash
     cd ~/Desktop/shell-lesson-data/exercise-data/